 Mental health and wellbeing

 Ji, J. L., Baee, S., Zhang, D., Calicho-Mamani, C. P., Meyer, M. J., Funk, D. & Teachman, B. A. (2021).
 Multi-session online interpretation bias training for anxiety in a community sample.
 Behaviour Research and Therapy.

 A recent major study from University of Western Australia and University of Virginia has shown that online counselling was more effective in assisting people experiencing anxiety to retrain their brains to think positively and overcome inhibitions related to their negative thoughts, fears and self-doubt.
-These findings are particularly important right now because most of the world has been operating under highly stressful and anxiety-provoking conditions for almost a year-and-a-half now.
+These findings are particularly important right now because most of the world has been operating under highly stressful and anxiety-provoking conditions.
 The study provides key evidence that it is possible to provide freely accessible, digital interventions that can help us change the thinking patterns that keep our minds and bodies in states of anxious arousal.

 18. Reid, H. (2015).
 Introduction to career counselling & coaching.
 Thousand Oaks, CA: Sage.

 1) Individual narrative counselling sessions are based on guiding people to craft their career stories which help them understand their personal values and professional identities and how they might align with their current and future career issues or goals.

 2) The counsellor encourages the client to tell three detailed stories from their youth.
 It is important that the client is reassured that their stories will not be judged and it is about focusing on what is important to them and not to impress a listener.

 3) The client is asked to summarise the message or meaning of each story through writing them creatively into “newspaper headlines”.
 The counsellor reflects back the words the client used in the stories, listening for the first verb the client uses each time and noting it down.